 Jared has taken this advice to heart and prioritizes the importance of continuous learning and practicing empathy as he engages in patient care.
 And of course, Jared’s patients aren’t the only ones benefitting.
 So are readers of Healthcare Huddle, who get to learn from Jared’s continuous learning about medicine, policy and everything in between.

 What's a lesson from an attending or a mentor in medicine that you think of frequently?
-And if you are training residents or medical students yourself, what’s a lesson that you offer?
+And if you are training residents or medical students yourself, what’s a lesson that you typically offer your trainees?
 Join the discussion and us know in the comments below!